ropensci/rerddap/cran-comments.md

 ## Reverse dependencies

-* I have run R CMD check on the 1 downstream dependency.
-No problems were found related to this package.
+* I have run R CMD check on the 4 reverse dependencies.
+No problems were found.

 ---

-This version fixes a test that was failing on CRAN checks.
+This version makes some improvements in error handling.

 Thanks!
 Scott Chamberlain